folio-org/docs/content/en/docs/Access/Courses/courses.md

 3. Click **Remove**.
 The instructor is removed from the course.

-## Adding a reserve item to a course when the item exists in inventory
+## Adding a reserve item to a course when the item exists in Inventory

 When you add an item to a course, the following information is copied from the original record: Title and Contributor from the Instance record; Barcode, Status, Permanent location, Copy, Volume, Enumeration, and URL/PDF link from the Item record; and Effective call number.